lnls-dig/openMMC/README.md

     make clean

 ## Programming
-After creating the binaries, you can program them to your chip any way you want, using a JTAG cable, ISP Programmer, custom bootloader, etc.
+After creating the binaries, you can program them to your chip any way you want, using a JTAG/SWD cable, ISP Programmer, custom bootloader, etc.

-There are 2 program interfaces supported so far: *LPCLink* and *LPCLink2* In order to select which interface will be used, include the flag `-DDEBUG_PROBE=<probe_name>` when running CMake (this option defaults to `LPCLink`).
+There are 2 debug probes supported so far: *jlink* and *cmsis-dap*.
+In order to select which interface will be used, include the flag `-DDEBUG_PROBE=<probe_name>` when running CMake (this option defaults to `cmsis-dap`).

-	cmake ~/openmmc/ -DBOARD=afc -DVERSION=3.1 -DDEBUG_PROBE=LPCLink2
+	cmake ~/openmmc/ -DBOARD=afc -DVERSION=3.1 -DDEBUG_PROBE=cmsis-dap

-### LPCLink
-If you own a *LPCLink* or *LPCLink2* board, you can use it to program the LPC1764 processor via its JTAG interface

-**NOTE**: In this case you **must** have the LPCXpresso installed in your machine, since we need to use the binaries for the interface chip on the LPCLink that they provide.

-The CMake script should be able to find LPCXpresso path, but if this is not possible, open the `<openMMC_root_folder>/CMakeLists.txt` and change the following line

-	set(LPCXPRESSO_PATH <lpcxpresso_path>)

-*NOTE*: You can also use cmake-gui to set this option.

 To transfer only the application firmware, run